AdobeDocs/experience-manager-brand-portal.nl-NL/help/using/brand-portal-download-assets.md

 >Once you have downloaded the asset renditions, the **[!UICONTROL Download]** button is disabled to avoid creating duplicate copies of the renditions.
 To download more (missing or another copy of renditions), refresh the browser to re-enable the download button.
 -->

-### Elementen downloaden van de pagina met elementdetails {#download-assets-from-asset-details-page}
+### Elementen downloaden vanaf de pagina met elementgegevens {#download-assets-from-asset-details-page}

 Naast de downloadworkflow is er een andere methode om de uitvoeringen voor afzonderlijke elementen rechtstreeks te downloaden vanaf de pagina met elementdetails.